Ali Birra

-Ali Mohammed Musa (29 September 1950 – 6 November 2022), known professionally as Ali Birra, was an Ethiopian singer.
+Ali Mohammed Musa (Oromo: Alii Birraa; 29 September 1950 – 6 November 2022), known professionally as Ali Birra, was an Ethiopian singer.
 He was regarded as the most popular Oromo icon, as well as an influential artist in the other regions and urban areas of Ethiopia.
 He had played a lot of songs in Amharic, Afar, Arabic and Somali languages.
 Ali was a celebrated as a poet and multi-instrumentalist.

 Early life and career

 Ali Birra was born in Ganda Kore, Dire Dawa on 29 September 1950.
 His parents separated when he was three years old, and was subsequently raised by his father.
 He attended Arabic school as a child, where he learned to write the language.
 Birra, however, was raised speaking the Oromo language.
 He also enrolled in a local public school and pursued his education until sixth grade.
+He then moved to America.

 In his early years, Birra would do small street-peddling in order to support his livelihood without begging people for money.
 When he was 13, he joined Afran Qallo, a cultural group which he was operating unofficially to promote the Oromo music and culture.
 The first time he sang on stage, he sang a song titled "Birra dha Bari'e".
 Due to this song, he was given the nickname "Ali Birra".
 "Ali" is his first name and "Birra" is the initial song name.
 By blending the two words, it creates the meaning "Ali the Spring".
 The government banned the Afran Qallo group in 1965 and arrested some of its members.
 Birra escaped arrest and moved to Addis Ababa.

 After settling in Addis Ababa, he engaged in different activities alongside singing.
 On this occasion, Birra came to know the nationalist Ahmad Taqi, and the latter bought him a guitar so that Birra could sing more widely.
-This nationalist may have influenced him that Ali himself has been one of the Oromo nationalists for the rest of his life.
-Though he has songs about his birthplace Dire Dawa and Oromia he has never uttered the word Ethiopia, as Oromo nationalists do.
+Taqi may have influenced him that Ali himself has been one of the Oromo nationalists for the rest of his life.
+Though he had songs about his birthplace Dire Dawa and Oromia, he never uttered the word Ethiopia, as Oromo nationalists do.
 His fame increased dramatically throughout the city.
 In addition to Oromo, his mother tongue, Birra had the ability to sing in Amharic, Arabic, Harari, and Somali languages.
 He gained appreciation from different contemporary personalities, including Eyoel Yohannes, at the time the head of Kebur Zabagna, who then recruited him as a solo singer in Oromo.
 He joined other famous singers such as Mahmoud Ahmed, Tilahun Gessesse and Bizunesh Bekele.

 Birra traveled with the group through Ethiopia and Sudan to sing with well-known celebrities like Mohammed Wardi.
 When he was in Addis Ababa, he would perform in large venues such as the Hager Fikir Theatre and Ras Theatre.
 Following a discussion with his father, he left Addis Ababa.
-In the early 1970s, at the break of the Ethiopian Revolution, Ahmad Taqi was killed in eastern Ethiopia while fighting the government army.
-Ali Birra mourned deeply and sang metaphorically:
+In the early 1970s, at the break of the Ethiopian Revolution, Ahmad Taqi was killed in eastern Ethiopia while fighting the Ethiopian army.